What Does a Psychologist Do?

 Psychology-related professionals play many important roles within the healthcare sector.
 According to the American Psychological Association, psychologists can help bridge the gap between the patient or client and the facility, company or organization, helping to ensure quality care and best practices are provided.
 Psychologists receive training in fundamental skills, such as research, statistics, active listening and presentation skills, which are desirable in a wide range of fields, allowing them to also pursue jobs in areas that are not related to mental health.

 As a study published in the Journal of Family and Community Medicine notes, “Advances in the biomedical and the behavioral sciences have paved the way for the integration of medical practice towards the biopsychosocial approach.”
 This means that heath, illness and mental status can be analyzed together, to provide a more holistic picture of what may be happening with a client or patient, resulting in more comprehensive care.

-When professionals can align their personal goals and skills with a career in caring for others, the choice to become a psychologist benefits not only the providers, but their future patients and clients, as well.
+When professionals can align their personal goals and skills with a career in caring for others, the choice to become a psychologist benefits not only the providers but their future patients and clients, as well.
 Psychology is a desirable career path for professionals who want to help others, specifically with their overall health and well-being.
-Psychologist play vital roles in the assessment and treatment of patients.
+Psychologists play vital roles in the assessment and treatment of patients.
 Those considering a psychology career need to ask themselves not only if psychology is right for them, but, if it is, which specialty might be the one to motivate them out of bed every morning.